Content

 Up to 50 percent of men go bald by the time they’re 50 years old.
 But age is sometimes just a number when it comes to hair loss — men can experience thinning hair or a receding hairline as early as their 20s.

 If you’re seeing more hair fall out or your hairline moving further back on your head each day, talk to your healthcare provider about the possible cause.
-You can also explore hair loss treatments to help grow back your hair and your confidence.
+You can also explore hair loss treatment options to help grow back your hair and your confidence.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!